-This document provides engineering guidelines to assist in the planning and installation of MiCloud Management Portal.
+This document provides guidelines for the engineers in planning and installation of MiCloud Management Portal (MMP).
 The guidelines describe specific areas of the product that need to be considered before installation.
 These guidelines should not be considered as a comprehensive list, but as useful reminders or pointers for consideration.